Skip to Main Content

 Academic and Professional Skills Development is a 10 Credit Point course within a range of diploma programs at Griffith College.
 The course is situated within the first semester of each of these programs.
 Diploma programs are designed to provide students with a pathway to: further university studies in related degrees or direct employment.
 The course offers students a broad introduction to the skills involved in acquiring information and in displaying knowledge to others.
 It includes the basic knowledge and skills required to successfully participate in an undergraduate degree program and to operate effectively in a professional context.

-The global tourism & hospitality industries are large, multi-faceted and complex, and represented by an array of stakeholders with both complementary and competing interests.
+The global tourism and hospitality industries are large, multi-faceted and complex, and represented by an array of stakeholders with both complementary and competing interests.
 The ‘systems’ perspective in this course has a threefold purpose:

 1. you will learn the key sectors and stakeholders in the tourism and hospitality industries, and evaluate the interactions between them;